Keep up to date with the latest news from art markets across the world through our blog "the eye of the expert"

 As far as the decorations are concerned, the cabinetmakers made great use of veneer, which forms symmetrical patterns, and then let themselves be tempted by the technique of marquetry and in particular the marquetry arabesque which was very much in vogue at the beginning of the century.
 At the same time the very original plaster furniture also appeared.
 The plaster is applied to the wood and then hollowed out to form decorations, sometimes it is even structural thanks to the reinforcement of a metal rod.
 The greatest exponent of this technique is James Moore who, a rare occurrence for a craftsman at the time, engraved his name on his furniture.
-Finally, like France, England, like France, has also fallen in love with lacquer oriental ; cabinetmakers apply it to furniture in slabs or try to imitate it, with quite a bit of success.
+Finally, like France, England, has also fallen in love with lacquer oriental ; cabinetmakers apply it to furniture in slabs or try to imitate it, with quite a bit of success.

 As for the shapes of the furniture, the seat underwent a significant evolution in the last years of the 17th century, with the introduction of the Cabriol leg and the claw and ball foot, the foot with a sphere and claw which is perhaps derived from the Chinese model of the dragon’s paw holding a sphere.
 The backs of the seats and sofas are fairly wide and flat.
 The Queen Ann style also saw the immense success of desks whose bodies were gradually becoming less imposing and with the legs becoming thinner.